ecds/Code4Lib-2016-Workshop/GDAL-Commands.md

 * `-s_srs` is the EPSG code of the original GeoTIFF.
 * `-t_srs` is the desired (target) EPSG code.
 * `-r` is the resampling method.
 We've seen the best results using `average`.
 Run `man gdalwarp` to see the other options.
-* Lastly provide the paths to your original GeoTIFF and the path and name of your newly warped GeoTIFF.
+* Provide the paths to your original GeoTIFF and the path and name of your newly warped GeoTIFF.

 ###Syntax
 ```